jamie-sgro/bayes-net-develop/src/deploy_docs.md

       ```

 4. manually write out `library()` without character.only i.e.

    1. `library(htmlwidgets)`

 5. compile all `source("some file")` files together into a single app.r.

+6. I also needed to change environment for loading rdata, but that could be an artefact of compiling the source files to a single app.r file